d-uzlov/k8s-homelab/docs/kvm.md

 # select a relay to use
 # note that /dev/usbrelay* is a physical device path
-# that wiil change if you plug the device into a different USB port
+# that will change if you plug the device into a different USB port
 ls -la /dev/usbrelay*
 relay=
 # example: relay=/dev/usbrelay5-1